Destination2Unknown/pytunelogix/README.md

 _________________________________________________________________________________________________________________________
 **Stage 1 - PID Tuner based on a CSV file of a Process Reaction Curve (PRC)**

+***Notes and Limitations:***

 _Assumes CV and PV data stored at 100ms intervals._

+_Assumes there is a sinlge step in CV._

+_Assumes the CV starts at 0._

+_Ambient is calculated as a averave of the PV prior to the step change._

+_Doesn't work correctly with a ramp in CV or with multiple steps._